Democracy 250 Atlantic Book Award for Historical Writing 2020

 Please read the eligibility criteria before submitting titles.

 A panel of judges will select three finalists.
-Finalists will be announced in April 2017 and the winner will be announced during the Atlantic Book Awards and Festival at the awards celebration in May 2017.
-For all finalists, some travel assistance will be available to facilitate participation in Book Festival events and attendance at the awards ceremony.
-Only short-listed authors will be notified once the selection has been made.
+Finalists will be announced in March 2020 and the winner will be announced during the Atlantic Book Awards and Festival at the awards celebration in May 2020.
+Only short-listed authors and publishers will be notified once the selection has been made.

-8. Children’s books are not eligible.
+- Children’s books are not eligible.
 Any children’s submissions should be sent to the Ann Connor Brimer Award Committee.
-For further information about the Ann Connor Brimer Award, please contact Linda Hodgins at firstname.lastname@example.org
+For further information about the Ann Connor Brimer Award, please contact Jocelyn Covert at email@example.com

 - Significance and originality of the work in relation to Atlantic Canadian history